 Phase I – Antenna Modeling

-I selected a simple form of the bowtie antenna for modeling purposes.
+I selected a simple horizontal form of the bowtie antenna for modeling purposes.
 Figure-1 shows the target bowtie configuration.

 How long should the radiators (L) be and how far apart (W) should they be at the ends?
 I started with a commonly used formula for computing the radiator lengths of a 1/2 wavelength dipole (468 / freq.
 MHz).